2202030400081/ojp/README.md

-This project is an Online Job Portal web application developed using HTML, CSS, JavaScript, and Python.
+This project is an Online Job Portal web application developed using HTML, CSS, JavaScript, and .
 It allows users to register, log in, and search for different job opportunities.
 Users can view detailed information about each job such as salary, location, and company name.